NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

       12FEB16101327.r50.tif 12FEB16101426.r50.tif                    \
       12FEB16101327.r50.xml 12FEB16101426.r50.xml  dg/out

-As in :numref:`moc_tutorial`, one can experiment with various tradeoffs of quality versus run time, and use stereo in parallel or from a GUI.
+As in :numref:`moc_tutorial`, one can experiment with various tradeoffs of quality versus run time by using various stereo algorithms, and use stereo in parallel or from a GUI.
 For more details, see :numref:`nextsteps`.

 How to create a DEM and visualize the results of stereo is described in :numref:`visualising`.